Independent Purchasing Cooperative, Inc.

-IPC also takes commercially reasonable steps to ensure that Personal Information is relevant for the purposes for which it is to be used, and is accurate for its intended use.
+IPC also takes commercially reasonable steps to ensure that Personal Information is relevant for the purposes for which it is to be used and is accurate for its intended use.

 C. Retention of Personal Information.
 IPC and the Recipients will retain your Personal Information only for as long as necessary to fulfil the purpose(s) for which it was collected and to comply with applicable laws and regulations.
 Your consent to IPC’s and the Recipients’ use of your Personal Information for such purposes(s) remains valid after termination of IPC’s relationship with you.

-IPC Website and Third Party Websites
+IPC Websites and Third-Party Websites

 Online Predictive Advertising

-Advertising on other Websites.
-IPC and the FAF Group also contract with third-party advertising companies to advertise products and services on websites which are not operated by or on behalf of IPC.
+Advertising on Other Websites.
+IPC and the FAF Group also contract with third-party advertising companies to advertise products and services on Websites which are not operated by or on behalf of IPC.
 Some of these advertisements may contain Cookies placed by such advertising companies which permit the monitoring of your response to such advertisements.
 IPC and the FAF Group authorize the advertising companies to collect Personal Information via Cookies for the sole purpose of providing advertising services to IPC and the FAF Group.
 IPC and the FAF Group limit the advertising companies’ use of such information to such purpose, but IPC and the FAF Group do not control such advertising companies.

 Children and Data Collection

 IPC will not knowingly allow anyone under thirteen (13) years of age to provide IPC with any Personal Information.
 Children under thirteen (13) years of age are required to obtain the express permission of a parent or guardian before submitting any Personal Information about themselves to the Websites.
-If a child under thirteen (13) years of age has provided IPC with Personal Information without the consent of a parent or guardian, the parent or guardian of that child should contact IPC’s Privacy Officer at firstname.lastname@example.org.
+If a child under thirteen (13) years of age has provided IPC with Personal Information without the consent of a parent or guardian, the parent or guardian of that child should contact IPC’s Privacy Officer as set forth below.
 IPC will use commercially reasonable efforts to promptly delete such child’s Personal Information from its servers.

 California Privacy Rights